 To do that, begin the paragraph with <p class=”xyz”> (substituting one of the below for xyz) and end it with </p>

 If you are set up as an author or higher, you can upload images to our image library and use them in your articles via the Upload/Insert link above the editing tools.
 I’ve written a separate article covering that.

 Low End Mac Style

 I’ve also updated our style guide.
 Here are some general guidelines for titles and headers:

 - Respect trademarks such as iPhone, iTunes, iMac (exception: long, all-caps trademarks).

 - Except for trademarks, always capitalize the first and last word, nouns, pronouns, verbs, adverbs, adjectives.

-- Unless they are the first or last word, do not capitalize articles (a, an, the), conjunctions (and, but), or short prepositions (up, by, in, etc.).
+- Unless they are the first or last word or appear after a dash, do not capitalize articles (a, an, the), conjunctions (and, but), or short prepositions (up, by, in, etc.).